tarjoilija/zgen/README.md

 `zgen oh-my-zsh <script>` shortcut for the command below

+`zgen completions <github repo> <subdirectory>` clone the repo, then add it (or <subdirectory>, if you gave it that argument) to fpath.
+Useful for repositories that don't have proper plugin support like `zsh-users/zsh-completions`.

 `zgen load <github repo> <script>` clone the repo and run the script

 `zgen save` save all loaded scripts into an init script so they'll get run each time you source zgen

 `zgen saved` returns 0 if there's an init script

+`zgen selfupdate` update zgen framework

 `zgen update` update all repositories and remove the init script

 ## Example .zshrc